Home Other Services Glaucoma

 Glaucoma has been called “the silent thief of sight.”
 It is a complicated eye disease characterized by increased intraocular pressure (IOP), or pressure inside the eye, and subsequent damage to the optic nerve.
 Today, glaucoma is the second leading cause of blindness in the United States and worldwide.
 Glaucoma affects over 3 million Americans, but only half of them are aware they even have the disease.

-Who is at risk for Glaucoma?
+Are You at Risk for Glaucoma?

 The following factors increase your risk of developing glaucoma: